emarcey/cicerone/glossary/people.md

 	* 1985, brewery was destroyed
 	* bought by Interbrew/Anheuser-Busch Inbev
 * **DeClerck, Jean:** brewing scientist in the mid 20th century.
 Collaborated closely with Father Theodore and Chimay.
 He and his wife are both buried in Chimay's cemetary
+* **Dreher, Anton:** 19th century Austrian brewer whose eponymous brewery introduced the first Vienna Lager in 1836, competing with the newly-created Märzen of Spaten Brewery
+	* he also helped to introduce indirect kilning into Central European brewing practices
 * **Father Theodore:** well-known figure in Trappist brewing community in mid 20th century.
 Resided at Chimay and oversaw the brewery beginning in the 1940s
 * **Fuggle, Richard:** namesake of the Fuggle strain of hops
 * **Guinness, Arthur:** (1725-1807) founded Guinness.
 Began brewing in 1756, first as St. Jame's Gate brewery in 1759